PriyanshCh/PriyanshCh/README.md

 ###

-<p align="left">My name is Priyansh Chauhan and I'm a web developer and AI/ML enthusiast from India.
-I am currently pursuing a Bachelor of Technology (B.Tech) in Computer Science, with a focus on Artificial Intelligence and Machine Learning (AI/ML).</p>
+<p align="left">My name is Priyansh Chauhan, and I am a web developer and AI/ML enthusiast from India.
+I have completed my Bachelor of Technology (B.Tech) in Computer Science, with a focus on Artificial Intelligence and Machine Learning (AI/ML).</p>

 ###